 A review of Fox News' employment practices however, reveals a network at odds with its own homophobic public image.
-The dichotomy reminds me a bit of the recently outed state legislator with the staunchly anti-gay voting record.

 According to an examination of the Human Rights Campaign's (HRC) employer database, News Corp.
 (Fox News' parent company) has had a policy protecting employees from discrimination based on sexual orientation since at least 2005 and has offered health care benefits to same-sex partners since at least 1999.
 Time Warner (CNN's parent company) and General Electric (NBC/MSNBC's parent company) offer not only these basic protections to gay and lesbian employees, they appear to go even further.